Clark Richert: Early life and education

 Born in Wichita, Kansas, into a family of mathematicians and scientists, Clark assumed from an early age that he would go into one of those fields.
 But when he discovered Abstract Expressionism in high school, he immediately gravitated to art.
-He earned a BFA at University of Kansas, and shortly thereafter was awarded a commission for the "Great Ideas of Western Man" series, sponsored by the Container Corporation of America, Chicago.
-The award monies enabled him to pursue his MFA at University of Colorado, Boulder, where he became a driving force behind the Armory Group, a diverse and loosely affiliated collective of artists in the CU art school that included John DeAndrea, Margaret Neumann, John Fudge, Merle Laderman Ukeles, George Woodman, and others.
-During the University of Colorado’s World Affairs Conference, Clark and fellow art students attended a seminar by Buckminster Fuller and became intrigued with his ideas.
+He earned a Bachelor of Fine Arts at University of Kansas, and shortly thereafter was awarded a commission for the "Great Ideas of Western Man" series, sponsored by the Container Corporation of America, Chicago.
+The award monies enabled him to pursue his Master of Fine Arts at University of Colorado Boulder, where he became a driving force behind the Armory Group, a diverse and loosely affiliated collective of artists in the University of Colorado Boulder art school that included John DeAndrea, Margaret Neumann, John Fudge, Merle Laderman Ukeles, George Woodman, and others.
+During the University of Colorado's World Affairs Conference, Clark and fellow art students attended a seminar by Buckminster Fuller and became intrigued with his ideas.